1992 Los Angeles riots: Attack on Reginald Denny

-Reginald Denny, a white construction truck driver, was pulled from his truck and severely beaten by a group of black men who came to be known as the "LA Four".
+Reginald Denny, a White construction truck driver, was pulled from his truck and severely beaten by a group of Black men who came to be known as the "LA Four".
 The attack was recorded on video from Tur's and Gerrard's news helicopter, and broadcast live on US national television.
 Goldman captured the end of the attack and a close-up of Denny's bloody face.

-As the LA Four fled, another quartet of black residents came to Denny's aid, placing him back in his truck, in which one of the rescuers drove him to the hospital.
-Denny suffered a fractured skull and impairment of his speech and ability to walk, for which he underwent years of rehabilitative therapy.
+As the LA Four fled, another quartet of Black residents came to Denny's aid, placing him back in his truck, in which one of the rescuers drove him to the hospital.
+Denny suffered a fractured skull and impairment of his speech and ability to walk, and underwent years of rehabilitative therapy.
 After unsuccessfully suing the City of Los Angeles, Denny moved to Arizona, where he worked as an independent boat mechanic and has mostly avoided media contact.

 Attack on Fidel Lopez

 Around 7:40 p.m., almost an hour after Denny was rescued, another beating was filmed on videotape in that location.
 Fidel Lopez, a self-employed construction worker and Guatemalan, was pulled from his GMC pickup truck and robbed of $2,000.
 Rioters, including Damian Williams, smashed his forehead open with a car stereo and one tried to slice his ear off.
 After Lopez lost consciousness, the crowd spray-painted his chest, torso, and genitals black.
-He was eventually rescued by black Reverend Bennie Newton, who told the rioters: "Kill him, and you have to kill me too."
+He was eventually rescued by Black Reverend Bennie Newton, who told the rioters: "Kill him, and you have to kill me too."
 Lopez survived the attack, but it took him years to fully recover and re-establish his business.
 Newton and Lopez became close friends.
 In 1993, Reverend Benny Newton died of leukemia.

 Sunset on the first evening of the riots was at 7:36 p.m.
 The first call reporting a fire came in soon after, at approximately 7:45 p.m.
 Police did not return in force to Florence and Normandie until 8:30 p.m.

 Numerous factors were later blamed for the severity of rioting in the 77th Street Division on the evening of April 29.
 These included: